GSA/digitalgov.gov/content/news/2022/01/2022-01-19-call-for-participation-2022-government-ux-summit.md

 weight: 1

 ---

+We are looking for federal speakers to share their experiences as UX practitioners in government.

 {{< note >}}
 Note: The 2022 UX summit will be held June 7-8, 2022.
 Registration for the summit will open in the coming months.
 We will update this page and notify the community when the registration opens.